 Race also plays a role in American suburbanization.
 During World War I, the massive migration of African Americans from the South resulted in an even greater residential shift toward suburban areas.
 The cities became seen as dangerous, crime-infested areas, while the suburbs were seen as safe places to live and raise a family, leading to a social trend known in some parts of the world as "white flight. " Some social scientists suggest that the historical processes of suburbanization and decentralization are instances of white privilege that have contributed to contemporary patterns of environmental racism.

 In the United States, suburbanization began in earnest after World War II, when soldiers returned from war and received generous government support to finance new homes.
-Suburbs - or smaller cities located on the edges of a larger city, often including residential neighborhoods for those working in the area - were created when young people wanted to achieve a less hectic daily life with a more affordable cost of living than they could find in cities.
+Suburbs, which are residential areas on the outskirts of a city, were less crowded and had a lower cost of living than cities.
 Suburbs grew dramatically in the 1950s when the U.S. interstate highway system was built, and automobiles became affordable for middle class families.
 Around 1990, another trend emerged known as counterurbanization, or "exurbanization".
-Upper class city dwellers moved out of the city and beyond the suburbs, to live in high-end housing in the countryside.
+The wealthiest individuals began living in nice housing far in rural areas (as opposed to forms).

 Suburbanization may be a new urban form.Rather than densely populated centers, cities may become more spread out, composed of many interconnected smaller towns.
-Interestingly, the modern U.S. experience has followed a circular pattern over the last 150 years, from a largely rural country, to a highly urban country, to a country with significant suburban populations.
+Interestingly, the modern U.S. experience has gone from a largely rural country, to a highly urban country, to a country with significant suburban populations.